sgahlot/workbench-example-sdxl-customization/code/rhoai/README.md

 Create the workbench with above settings.

-Here's a gif showing the various sections of `Create Workbench`:
+Below is a gif showing various sections of `Create Workbench`:
 ![Create Workbench gif](./assets/create_workbench.gif)

 ### Open workbench